 Dormer loft conversions are prevalent amongst homeowners as they don't require a great deal of change.
 This type of loft conversion can be added either to the back or the front of the house and involve removing part of the existing roof and erecting vertical walls a small distance away from the original roofs edge.
 A flat roof is then constructed giving a box-like shape.

 If your original house roof is sloped on the side as well as the front and back of the property, you might need to do a hip to gable loft conversion before building the dormer.

 All types of properties - terraced, semi-detached and detached.

 Possibility of having a Juliet balcony added

 Its shape isn’t particularly appealing in an aesthetic sense

-A Mansard extension involves removing most of the roof and adding a vertical wall that rises from the original roof edge at around 70 degrees (rather than the 90 degrees typical for a flat dormer conversion).
-A slightly sloped horizontal wall is then constructed to connect the top of the roof and the vertical wall.
+A Mansard loft conversion involves removing most of the roof space and adding a vertical wall that rises from the original roof edge at around 70 degrees (rather than the 90 degrees typical for a flat dormer conversion).
+For this type of loft conversion, a slightly sloped horizontal wall is then constructed to connect the top of the roof and the vertical wall.
 The result is a roof design that has three sides instead of two.

-You will need to get planning permission from the local authority
+You will need planning permission from the local authority.